celocol/faucet/DEPLOYMENT.md

 ### Build Configuration

-The project includes:
+The project includes several files to ensure successful Railway deployment:
 - `.npmrc` with `legacy-peer-deps=true` to handle wagmi/rainbowkit version conflicts
+- `railway.json` with custom build configuration
-- Next.js 16 with Turbopack (disabled in production builds automatically)
+- `.env.production` disables Turbopack for production builds (uses webpack instead)
+- `next.config.ts` with serverExternalPackages to exclude problematic test files
 - All required dependencies in package.json

+**Why these configurations?** WalletConnect dependencies include test files that Turbopack tries to bundle, causing build failures.
+Our configuration ensures webpack is used for production builds, which handles these cases correctly.

 ### Post-Deployment